vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 :::

+To let theme display the type name correctly, you need to:

-Also, you need to set `blogLocales[key]` in theme locales with the actual type name, so that the theme can display the type name correctly.
+- Either set `blogLocales[key]` in theme locales with the actual type name,
+- Or set `title` in the frontmatter of the layout page.

 To get start with, we would like to show you some examples.